Playing from the beach

 For the amateur golfer, playing from the sand is almost an inevitability, especially with a number of area courses appearing to be especially fond of the greenside bunker feature.
 Today, let’s assume we’re all accurate enough to avoid fairway bunkers, and instead focus on the ominous green guardian.
 Contending with bunkers on approach shots are likely to be a more frequent concern.
 And once in the bunker, there’s few things as frustrating as watching the ball catch the lip and roll right back to your feet.

 Unfortunately, as with most golf mistakes, there is no simple solution.

 “There are so many facets to bunkers,” said Erroll Miller, head golf pro at Breckenridge Golf Club.

 Deep bunkers, shallow bunkers, walls, wet sand, firm pack, dry, loose, the list goes on.
 While each bunker might be like a snowflake, there are a couple strategies worth keeping in mind.

-"The biggest key is people try to lift the ball," said Mark Nickel, course pro for the Raven at Three Peaks.
+“The biggest key is people try to lift the ball,” local golf pro Mark Nickel told the Daily.